linuxserver/docker-plex/README.md

 https://github.com/NVIDIA/nvidia-docker

 We automatically add the necessary environment variables that will use all available GPU's on the host.
-Once nvidia-docker is installed on your host you will need to just start the docker with the nvidia container runtime ```--runtime=nvidia```.
+Once nvidia-docker is installed on your host you will need to just start the docker with the nvidia container runtime ```--runtime=nvidia``` and add an environment variable ```-e NVIDIA_VISIBLE_DEVICES=all``` (can also be set to a specific gpu's UUID).
 NVIDIA automatically mounts the GPU and drivers from your host into the plex docker.